k0f1/configuring-linux-web-server/README.md

 `sites-enabled/`

-* Configure the local timezone to UTC
+* Configure the local timezone to UTC `sudo dpkg-reconfigure tzdata`

 ### Prelimnary configuration of apache to display "Hello World!"